fredley/mirage/README.md

 ##Writing

-Before you start, modify your `config.py` file's blog title and subtitle.
-You don't need to worry about the other values unless you plan to deploy with S3.
+Before you start, modify your `config.yml` file's blog title and subtitle.
+You don't need to worry about the other values unless you plan to use the deploy functionality.

 To write posts, simply create Markdown files in the `posts` directory.
 To create pages (static pages like, e.g. `/about`), do the same in the pages directory.